5 Axis CNC Machining Explained

-5 axis CNC machines are one of the most advanced innovations within the engineering sector and metalworking industry.
-With advances in technology, they have also become simpler to use and configure or program using CAD/CAM software.
+5-Axis CNC machines are some of the most advanced innovations within the engineering sector and metalworking industry.
+With technological advances, they have become simpler to use, configure and program using CAD/CAM software.

-At first, the concept of a 5 axis CNC machine can seem strange.
-The three “normal” axes are XYZ which are also known as the three dimensions.
-However, the two extra axes in 5 axis may refer to either A, B or C axes.
-Rather than completely new axes, these refer to rotation along the XYZ axes.
+However, the two extra axes in 5-axis may refer to either A, B or C axes.
+Rather than completely new axes, these refer to rotation around the X, Y, and Z axes.

 Why Do Manufacturers Use 5 Axis Machining?

-Another use of the extra axes is to machine sloped surfaces or planes, a task which is much more challenging to perform with a 3-axis machine.
+Another typical use of the extra axes is to machine sloped / angled surfaces or planes, a task which is much more challenging to perform with a 3-axis machine.

 One of the most common parts machined using 5 axes is a turbine blade.
 As it is a complicated surface involving many different angles, 5 axes make it much easier to machine the contours of the blade.